-Live Music in Galway
+Revel in Live Music in Galway

 Galway is a cultural paradise and the city attracts musicians from across the world looking to play for the local crowds and tourists.
 Most nights of the week – and more so in summer, peak season – you’ll find live music events being held in at least one location somewhere in the city.
-Usually, you’ll be spoiled for choice, as there are a great many bars, pubs and restaurants entertaining the crowds with performers.
+Usually, you’ll be spoiled for choice, as there are a great many bars, pubs, and restaurants entertaining the crowds with performers.

 Galway is great for foodies, with a huge selection of local and international food on offer across the city.
-Taking a food tour is the perfect way to experience the culinary delights of Galway, as you’ll be taken to some of the city’s best local locations, serving up some of the best traditional Irish fares.
+Taking a food tour is the perfect way to experience the culinary delights of Galway, as you’ll be taken to some of the city’s best local locations, serving up some of the tastiest traditional Irish fares.

-Adventurous Things to do in Galway
+Adventurous Things to Do in Galway

-As well as the food, history and culture, Galway is a great base to explore the surrounding region, and you’ll find plenty of opportunities to take on adventurous challenges in the rugged Irish outdoors.
+As well as the food, history, and culture, Galway is a great base to explore the surrounding region, and you’ll find plenty of opportunities to take on adventurous challenges in the rugged Irish outdoors.

 The Cliffs of Moher

 Just south of Galway is The Burren, one of the most spectacular national parks in the region.
 This barren land is as sparsely populated as it is rugged, and it’s this sense of isolation that gives The Burren its real beauty.
-There are great opportunities for hiking through the karst landscapes and getting to grips with the wild nature of west Ireland.
+There are great opportunities for hiking through the karst landscapes and getting to grips with the wild nature of West Ireland.

 The Aran Islands

-Aside from the dramatic vistas, the Aran Islands are unique, because most of the locals still speak a local dialect of Irish as their first language.
+Aside from the dramatic vistas, the Aran Islands are unique because most of the locals still speak a local dialect of Irish as their first language.
 Due to their isolated location, the islanders managed to retain more of their culture than on the mainland, making this an intriguing destination to visit.